 - the sampling and weighting methodology

-- the technical terms used
+- the main technical terms and definitions

 - accuracy and reliability

 - accessibility and clarity